istvanballok/gardener/commit2.md

     same.
 This function is to be used to load the test expectation during the test setup.
 The assertion is performed inside this function to allow to give more human readable errors when the long config document actually differs.
-When the assertion fails, a custom message shows.
+When the assertion fails, a custom message is shown.
 It tries to mimic the wording from usual ginkgo test runs but adds a hint in the end on how to use the diff command to see the diff.
 This of course will only work on UNIX systems.
 Developers can review this diff and react